Fag hag: Related terms

 American fag hag synonyms include fruit fly, queen bee, homo honey, fruit loop, Goldilocks, flame dame, fairy princess, gabe (a portmanteau of "gay" and "babe"), Tori (in honor of Tori Spelling and Tori Amos) and fairy godmother.
-Recently, cherry fairy has started to catch on as well in some select social groups in San Francisco and the East Coast, and gayboy bunny (a play on "Playboy Bunny" which originated in a Robot Chicken skit about 8 Mile and Looney Tunes) has been coined for fag hags who are attractive or have boyfriends to counteract the stereotype that fag hags are unable to find a suitable straight partner.
+Recently, cherry fairy has started to catch on as well in some select social groups in San Francisco and the East Coast.

 In the case of friendships between lesbians and gay men, the term dyke diva describes the gay man in the relationship.
 A straight man of platonic affinity with gay men is a fag stag; again, the usage is rare in mainstream sexual culture.

 For men who have many lesbian friends the slang terms dutch boy, lesbro or dyke tyke apply.

-People who associate with lesbian, gay, and bisexual people may be called fruit flies regardless of their sex.
+Heterosexuals who associate with lesbian, gay, and bisexual people may be called fruit flies regardless of their sex.

-Fag hags, fag stags etc. are regarded as belonging to the phenomenon of "hagism", the attachment of a person to a group defined by sexuality, even though they do not personally share that identity.
+Fag hags, fag stags, etc. are regarded as belonging to the phenomenon of "hagism", the attachment of a person to a group defined by sexuality, even though they do not personally share that identity.

-The Japanese word okoge has a more neutral connotation.
-The German word is "Schwulenmutti" (literally: Mommy for gays), or "Gabi", the ironic used nickname for Gabriele or Gabriela.

 In the Philippines, heterosexual women who develop deep friendships or almost exclusively associate with the native bakla LGBT subculture are known as babaeng bakla (literally "a woman who is a bakla [gay man]").
 They stereotypically acquire the mannerisms, campy sense of humor, lingo (swardspeak), and fashion sense of the bakla.
 They are also usually more extroverted and socially dominant.
 It is commonly perceived as a positive self-identification, and various prominent local celebrities (like Maricel Soriano and Rufa Mae Quinto) openly identify as babaeng bakla.

 Girlfag is a term similar to fag hag, but designate specifically attraction, either sexually or romantically, to gay men, sometimes to the point of identifying as queer or genderqueer.
 Men who are attracted to lesbians/sapphics also have their slangs, such as lesboy, guydyke, and boydyke.